For financial year ending 31 March 2024

 Compass Group: protecting migrant workers

-In 2022‒23 we engaged with Compass Group, a catering and hospitality company, asking them to reflect on their actions to tackle modern slavery.
-The group identified their Middle East operations as high risk and reported that steps taken included training for more than 140 individuals representing recruitment agencies and sub-agencies from countries where they recruit migrant workers.
+We continue to engage with Compass Group, a catering and hospitality company, asking them to reflect on their actions to tackle modern slavery.
+The group have identified their Middle East operations as high risk and reported that steps taken included training for more than 140 individuals representing recruitment agencies and sub-agencies from countries where they recruit migrant workers.
 This training included ethical recruitment, the Employer Pays Principle, best practice and legal requirements.
 Through this process the group have undertaken a human rights assessment and been able to enhance their due diligence processes.

 UN PRI Advance programme

 In 2022 CCLA joined the UN PRI Advance programme on human rights.
 We are the lead investor for a US clean energy utility company.
 The company is making large investments in decarbonising the US energy infrastructure.
-At the end of 2022, the company’s solar panel imports were caught in US Customs and Borders enforcement of the Uyghur Forced Labour Prevention Act.
-CCLA has been engaging the company on its approach to human rights and its plans to move its solar supply away from China.
+The company’s solar panel imports were caught in US Customs and Borders enforcement of the Uyghur Forced Labour Prevention Act.
+CCLA continues to engage with the company on its approach to human rights and its plans to move its solar supply away from China.

 Beyond procurement: our people